mygitgithub/mygitpractice-demo/README.md

 # mygitpractice-demo
-This is myfirst git repository
+This is myfirst git repository.
 Author- Gaurav Arora